 Performance data quoted represents past performance and is no guarantee of future results.
 Current performance may be lower or higher than the performance data quoted.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent monthend, call the Fund at 888-99-ABSOLUTE.
 Returns include the reinvestment of dividends and capital gains.
 Some of the Fund’s fees were waived or expenses reimbursed; otherwise, returns would have been lower.

-As stated in the prospectus, the Absolute Convertible Arbitrage Fund’s Total Annual Operating Expense ratio (gross) for Institutional Shares is 1.67% and the net expense ratio is 1.29% through August 1, 2022.
-However, Absolute Investment Advisers LLC, the Fund’s Adviser, has contractually agreed to waive its fee and/or reimburse Fund expenses to limit Total Annual Fund Operating Expenses to 1.40% through August 1, 2022 (the “Expense Cap”) and to 1.20% when the Fund reaches $250 million in assets under management.
+As stated in the prospectus, the Absolute Convertible Arbitrage Fund’s Total Annual Operating Expense ratio (gross) for Institutional Shares is 1.90% and the net expense ratio is 1.59% through August 1, 2022.
+However, Absolute Investment Advisers LLC, the Fund’s Adviser, has contractually agreed to waive its fee and/or reimburse Fund expenses to limit Total Annual Fund Operating Expenses to 1.20% through August 1, 2022 (the “Expense Cap”).
 This Expense Cap, which excludes all taxes, interest, portfolio transaction expenses, dividend and interest expenses on short sales, acquired fund fees and expenses, broker charges, proxy expenses and extraordinary expenses, may only be raised or eliminated with the consent of the Board of Trustees.

 Absolute Investment Advisers LLC was formed in 2004 with the goal of helping disciplined investors diversify portfolios and manage risk.
 Absolute is a small, independent firm whose founders come from various parts of the hedge fund, mutual fund and financial advisory businesses.